JYYYYYLim/fastswitch/README.md

-ill leave this for you people to test kthxbye
+ill leave this for you people to test kthx